Updated June 25, 2022

-- Emphasize to your kid the difference between real-life and online relationships – Having 500 friends in Facebook, for example, does not necessarily mean that he is popular.
+- Emphasize to your child the difference between real-life and online relationships – Having 500 friends in Facebook, for example, does not necessarily mean that he is popular.

 - Emphasize to your child the difference between writing and spelling for social networking and real world writing.

-- As in everything, use social networking in moderation.
+- As in everything, use social media in moderation.
 It cannot take the place of real-life relationships and other worthwhile pursuits like reading books and sports.